hima0921/AI-vs-human-decision-making/README.md

 - Focus on how legitimacy and competence predict choices across cultural groups

 ## Files
-- `study-design-and-analysis-plan.pdf` – Full study design, variables, and analysis plan
+- Study design and analysis plan (PDF): [View here](Study-design-and-analysis-plan.pdf) – Full study design, variables, and analysis plan
-- `slides.html` – Presentation version of the project
+- Slides (interactive): https://hima0921.github.io/ai-vs-human-decision-making/ – Presentation version of the project

 ## Context
 This project was developed as part of academic coursework at Arizona State University.